dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 ### Restore and Update Timestamp

-Specify the Zero address and port for the new cluster with `--zero`/`-z` to update the timestamp.
+Specify the Zero server address and port for the new cluster with `--zero`/`-z` to update the timestamp.
 ```sh
 $ dgraph restore -p /var/db/dgraph -l /var/backups/dgraph -z localhost:5080
 ```